-Photos help tell the story of the places that we visit and therefor we click photos while travelling.
+Photos help tell the story of the places that we visit and therefore we click photos while travelling.
 Don’t you?
 For better results, try overhead shots and strive for natural light.
 We should not waste time taking flat and lifeless photos as good photographs bring quite a recognition.

 These days, food makes an excellent subject for still life photography, and as such we can produce artistic results even with our smartphones.
 But great photography means more than just snapping what we see.